Cat Saturday Magazine

 New & Mews

 You can see our Cat Saturday archives in the “cats” category at The Boomer Muse.
-UPDATE: The URL and archives are no longer available.
+UPDATE: the archives are no longer available.
 The last post was about the film shoot with Jackson Galaxy of Animal Planet’s My Cat From Hell for The Daily Show.
 The segment is airing next week but we don’t know the exact date.
 Stay tuned.
 It was a lot of fun to shoot and no doubt, Layla will be hiding under the couch from embarrassment.
 Ha ha.
 They asked the silliest questions and everything will be edited to make the humans look very, very stupid.
 I refused to cooperate, so Odin my young whippersnapper bro took the lead for his shot at stardom.
 He does have a certain charisma but Odin, don’t quit your day job.

 Here in the wilds of Westchester County Noo Yawk, it’s been hotter than a six peckered alley cat.
 The entire fur gang goes out early in the morning for our daily walks and early evening after the sun goes orange.
 Shade is our best friend; that and a cool bowl of water.
 Hot or not, Odin and Gris Gris are hellbent on racing outside and twice Odin escaped without his harness and leash.
 He ran like a cheetah up a tree, back down, streaked across the lawn to another tree, up and down teasing Layla all the while, so excited, his tail poofed up as fat as raccoon!
 The heat finally stopped him and he plopped down panting.
 All you pet parents out there.
 Please keep your fur kids cool and hydrated this summer indoors and outdoors.